-This particular VLC theme, which you can see in the screenshot header at the start of this post, also hides the standard titlebar (all of the options remain accessible from an overflow menu), moves the volume and progress bar to the top of the window, and hides some of the player’s superfluous buttons, including those for repeat and shuffle.
+This particular VLC theme, which you can see in the hero area at the start of this post, also hides the standard titlebar (all of the options remain accessible from an overflow menu), moves the volume and progress bar to the top of the window, and hides some of the player’s superfluous buttons, including those for repeat and shuffle.

 This skin also covers the full-screen appearance, as you can see in the screenshot above.
 It themes VLC’s on-screen display (OSD) controls using the same Yaru dark colour palette (i.e. purple) as the standard UI.

 For comparison here’s what VLC 3.0.10 looks like by default in Ubuntu 20.04 LTS:

 It doesn’t look terrible, but it’s not especially “native” looking.
 Thankfully VLC skins make it easy to tweak the look in a (relatively) quick and easy way.

 To rectify the theme disparity just download the Yaru Dark VLC skin from Gitlab using the following link:

 To change VLC theme from the standard look to the Yaru Dark theme you just need to download the file above, open the player and go to Preferences > Interface > Use Custom Skin, then select the